mmm/higgs-demo/tutorial/README.md

 ![Higgs analysis - create GKE cluster](higgs-analysis-create-gke-cluster.svg.png)

 This will take a few minutes for the Kubernetes nodes to come up.
-Once it completes, you need to get credentials for that new cluster.
-This should work
+Once it completes, you get credentials for that new cluster using the following command:

     gcloud container clusters get-credentials higgs-tutorial --region us-central1

-but you should check the outputs from the last `terraform apply` command to make sure the cluster name and region are both correct.
+Set the cluster name and region if you've changed these default values.

-Next you need to lay down the basic framework of tools that are needed before any job runs are kicked off
+Next lay down the basic framework of tools that are needed before any job runs are kicked off

     cd ../prep
     terraform init